IgorSilva0/PHP-Journey-Projects/README.md

 ### 2. **Restaurant Page**

-This project is a dynamic restaurant web page that displays menu items, special offers, and other information.
-The page is built using PHP to render content dynamically based on the data stored in a MySQL database.
+This project is a simple restaurant web page that displays menu items, special offers, and other information.
+The page is built using PHP.

 **Sneak Peek:**